tasfranchetti/ecommerce_HTML_CSS/README.md

 The features:
 - Static website
 - Plain CSS
-- Bootstrap js fucntionalities for carrousel and dropdown menu
+- Bootstrap js functionalities for carrousel and dropdown menu

 ```